semantic-flow/sflo/documentation/dev.general-guidance.md

 - **Mesh Resources**:
   - **Nodes**: Semantic Atoms
     - **Data Nodes**: Bundles of data with optional quasi-immutable, versioned history
-    - **Namespace Nodes**: basically empty folders for URL-based hierarchical organization
+    - **bare nodes**: basically empty folders for URL-based hierarchical organization
   - **Elements**: things that help define and systematize the nodes
     - **Flows**: datasets for node metadata and data
       - **Snapshots**: temporal slices of a flow, containing RDF dataset distributions